EmbraceLife/LIE/README.md

 	- not through ipython `keras.` and tab, but some submodules and methods somehow are hidden
 	- best: use `pdb`, `pdbpp`, and alias to access all internals

+1. how to install ipython for python2 and python3: [doc](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-python-2-and-3)

 1. how to install ealier version of keras: `pip install keras==1.2`

 1. how to update tensorflow to the latest release:
 	- download nightly binary whl from [tf repo](https://github.com/tensorflow/tensorflow#installation)
-	- install to upgrade `pip install --upgrade tensorflow-1.2.0rc1-py3-none-any.whl`
+	- install to upgrade `sudo pip install --upgrade tensorflow-1.2.0rc1-py3-none-any.whl`
+	- use `sudo` if necessary

 1. how to install keras from source:
 	- fork keras and add remote official url